michaelnordmeyer/jekyll-theme-emojification/index.md

 - Posts
 - Pages
 - Fancy category pages (also on GitHub Pages, where additional plugins are not allowed)
-- A styled redirection page, which will be used by the optional plugin [Jekyll Redirect From](https://github.com/jekyll/jekyll-redirect-from)
+- A styled redirection page, which will be used by the plugin [`jekyll-redirect-from`](https://github.com/jekyll/jekyll-redirect-from)
 - Built-in feed and sitemap creation (no dependency to jekyll-feed and jekyll-sitemap)
 - Theme-color matching favicons
 - Optional [colorful index pages](/index-colorful)